 If your legal residence is anywhere outside of the United States, Stripe will prompt you to upload a government issued ID rather than SSN in this situation.

-If asked to provide a government issued ID, such as a driver's license or passport, please note the following:
+If asked to provide a government issued ID, such as a driver's license, please note the following:

 - ID should show your full name and DOB